kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 ##### AWS OpenSearch service-linked IAM role

 [AWS OpenSearch requires a service-linked role to be present](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/slr.html) in your AWS account named `AWSServiceRoleForAmazonOpenSearchService`.
-The Toolkit will look to create this for you.

 A key limitation of this service managed role is that **only one can exist in the entire AWS account**.
 As such, you can't create more than one role or conversely delete it if it's being used.

-Due to this limitation you may encounter issues when running the Toolkit if you have more than one environment in the same AWS account, or any other separate OpenSearch domains - Specifically around the creation and deletion of this role.
+Due to this limitation the Toolkit will _not_ attempt to create this role for you due to the likelihood of clashes and it's strongly recommended that this role is created separately beforehand.

-To assist with this the Toolkit can be configured to **_not_** manage this role for you via the `opensearch_service_linked_role_create` variable in your [Environment config file](environment_provision.md#configure-module-settings-environmenttf) (`environment.tf`).
-This is set to `true` by default, but you should set this to `false` in the following scenarios:
+However, the Toolkit can be configured to manage this role for you via the `opensearch_service_linked_role_create` variable in your [Environment config file](environment_provision.md#configure-module-settings-environmenttf) (`environment.tf`).
+This should only be set to `true` if you are confident that there won't be any other OpenSearch domains being created in this account.

-- You have another GitLab environment with AWS OpenSearch built with the Toolkit in the _same_ AWS account that already has `opensearch_service_linked_role_create` to `true`.
-- You already have the `AWSServiceRoleForAmazonOpenSearchService` created in the AWS account separately.

 ### Configuring with Ansible